Mithileysh/enron-1/README.markdown

     git clone git://github.com/pyongjoo/enron.git .

-After download has finished, run the following code:
+After download has finished, type the following to dump mysql data into a json file:

+    ./dumpIntoFile.py > top5people-sentbox.json

+After that, we can dump again the file contents into labeled directory by entering:

     ./dumpFileIntoDir.py [output directory]